nadyawilliams/rtd-tutorial/docs/source/installation/usage.rst

 Creating recipes
 ----------------

-This is coming from lumanch.py file
+This is coming from the original lumache.py file

 To retrieve a list of random ingredients, you can use the ``lumache.get_random_ingredients()`` function: